Advanced usage

 D = pairwise(Euclidean(), S, dims = 1)

-# Store model information for later use
+# Collect model information for later use

-# Struct for storing parameters+Cholesky factors
+# Struct for storing parameters and Cholesky factors

 struct Parameters <: ParameterConfigurations